Despite more than a century of scrutiny, the inner workings of Old Faithful and other Yellowstone National Park geysers remain a mystery.

 Geysers are like miniature volcanoes, with tiny tremors that warn of coming blasts and deathly hot fluids fountaining in the air.
 The big differences between the two are the plumbing — water versus lava — and the punctuality.
 But the predictability of geysers makes them an ideal test bed for figuring out how eruptions work.

 In 2010, Hurwitz corralled a baker's dozen of geoscientists from around the world for a weeklong experiment at Lone Star Geyser.
 They measured water discharge, ground motions, seismic waves and sound waves, and recorded high-speed visible and infrared video.
 Lone Star Geyser erupts every three hours.
-[Video: A Scenic Tour of Yellowstone National Park]

 The results help explain the processes controlling a geyser's graceful jets of water and steam, as well as what's happening underground before, during and after an eruption, the researchers said.
 The findings were published June 19 in the Journal of Geophysical Research: Solid Earth.